Luke-Byrne-Eng/Luke-Byrne-Eng.github.io/_posts/research/2024-03-03-Extreme Masking for Learning Instance and Distributed Visual Representations.markdown

 categories: research
 paper_url: https://arxiv.org/pdf/2206.04667.pdf
 code_url:
 summary: "The paper introduces ExtreMA, a method for learning visual representations by using high levels of token masking (75%-90%) for data augmentation.
 It employs self-attention and cross-attention blocks to learn spatial and holistic instance representations.
-Unlike methods that seek input invariance, ExtreMA focuses on capturing informative image variations.
-Its contributions include demonstrating the effectiveness of random masking for siamese learning, showing that extreme masking accelerates learning and enhances performance, and achieving superior linear probing and transfer results compared to previous model"
+Its contributions include demonstrating the effectiveness of random masking for siamese learning, showing that extreme masking accelerates learning and enhances performance."
 ---